Axia-Tech/AXIA-wiki/docs/learn/learn-auction.md

 slug: ../learn-auction
 ---

-For a [parachain](learn-parachains.md) to be added to AXIASolar it must inhabit one of the available parachain slots.
-A parachain slot is a scarce resource on AXIASolar and only a limited number will be available.
+For a [parachain](learn-parachains.md) to be added to AXIACoin it must inhabit one of the available parachain slots.
+A parachain slot is a scarce resource on AXIACoin and only a limited number will be available.
 As parachains ramp up, there may only be a few slots that are unlocked every few months.
-The goal is to eventually have 100 parachain slots available on {{ axiasolar: AXIASolar :axiasolar }}
+The goal is to eventually have 100 parachain slots available on {{ axiasolar: AXIACoin :axiasolar }}
 {{ axialunar: AXIALunar :axialunar }} (these will be split between parachains and the [parathread pool](learn-parathreads.md)).
 If a parachain wants to have guaranteed block inclusion at every Relay Chain block, it must acquire a parachain slot.